 You might think this tricky, given how far away Saturn is (roughly 843.33 million miles, if you’re curious).
 How to see Saturn?
 One of the natural questions people who are interested ask are – “Can I see Saturn with binoculars?”

-To answer that question, let’s first take a closer look at the planet itself and its rings, and then go through using binoculars or telescopes to spot this titan of the astronomy world.
+To answer that question about seeing Saturn through binoculars, let’s first take a closer look at the planet itself and its rings, and then go through using binoculars or telescopes to spot this titan of the astronomy world.

 How many rings does Saturn have?